pdkit/pdkit-beam/README.md

 In this example the method used from `pdkit` is `welch` but any method will work as it is now.

+## Saving results to file

-For now the results are stored in a file
+The results are stored in file.
+Just pass `--output="filename.csv` to define the file name.
+By default now is `output.csv`

 ```
 2678,10.540682,02:23:00,02:23:30